el-hijo/airbnb-clone-project/README.md

 1. Authentication: This identify who is making the request.
 2. Authorization: This determines what they’re allowed to do.
 3. Rate Limiting: Limits the number of requests to	prevent abuse and overuse.

+# CI/CD Pipelines.
+CI/CD stands for Continuous Integration and Continuous Delivery/Deployment.
+CI/CD pipeline is a series of automated processes that enable software development teams to frequently integrate code changes and deliver them to production, ensuring faster and more reliable software releases.
+Benefits of CI/CD Pipelines.
+1. Faster delivery.
+2. Improved quality.
+3. Reduced risk.
+4. Increased collaboration.
+Tools that can be used for CI/CD Pipelines include:
+1. Jenkins.
+2. Bamboo.
+3. GitHub Actions.
+4. Gitlab.
+5. Dockers.
+6. Circleci.